CTSRD-CHERI/cheri-c-programming/src/impact/subobject-bounds.md

-Subobject bounds are considered *opportunistic* because it may not be possible to prevent aliasing within the bounds of a subobject pointer without disturbing the binary layout of the containing structure to permit greater alignment and padding.
+Subobject bounds are considered *opportunistic* because it may not be possible to prevent aliasing within the bounds of a subobject pointer without disturbing the binary layout policy for containing structures to permit greater alignment and padding.
 This particularly affects larger objects embedded within otherwise short structures, such as large buffers with a short header.
 In these cases, more precise bounds can be achieved by separately heap allocating storage for the buffer, rather than embedding them in the same allocation.
+In some limited cases, ordering structure fields can also assist with bounds precision for subobjects.

 This is an active area of research.
 In the future, new compiler modes may be supported that allow fail stops to